Masterminds/sprig/docs/dicts.md

 ## merge

-Merge two dictionaries into one, giving precedence to the source dictionary:
+Merge two dictionaries into one, giving precedence to the dest dictionary:

 ```
 $newdict := merge $dest $source
 ```

+This is a deep merge operation.

 ## keys